photoprism/photoprism-docs/docs/developer-guide/translations.md

 # Translations

 !!! attention ""
-    Note: Please don't use the method described here to add/edit translations anymore use [this](./translations-weblate.md) instead!
+    Please don't use the method described here to add/edit translations anymore use [this](./translations-weblate.md) instead!

 PhotoPrism uses [gettext](https://en.wikipedia.org/wiki/Gettext) for frontend and backend localization.
 It is one of the most widely used standards for user interface translation: